 These regulations set specific and detailed standards to be applied in a place of work.
 Some of the regulations create an absolute legal duty on the part of an employer, such as a duty to maintain a workplace or to maintain work equipment.
 Where there is an absolute duty, it is often much easier to establish a valid claim.
 Many of the other regulations create qualified duties framed in such a way that the obligation or standard to be applied only arises where reasonably practicable.
 Decided cases can help with the definition of ‘reasonable practicality’.

-There are, however, many other regulations which apply to specific industries or to specifically hazardous activities.
+There are, however, many other regulations which apply to specific industries or to specific hazardous activities.
 Three worthy of mention are:-

 - The Construction ( Design and Management) Regulations 2007, which apply to building sites or building maintenance/repair work